CERIT-SC/echo2/README.md

 using option `--hash_size`.
 This size can greatly influence performance and memory requirements.

-If you don't specify the size of the hash table, program will determine appropriate size of its own.
-It is recommended to leave it that way.
+If the size of the hash table is not specified, appropriate size will be determined automatically (recommended).
+Larger table, than estimated, wouldn't necessarily improve performance and can even degrade it.
-Making hash table larger, than what would program decide, wouldn't necessarily improve performance.
-There are cases where performance can even degrade.
-Making hash table smaller can be useful if you want to save memory, but it will cause longer runtime.
+Smaller hash table can be useful to save memory.
+But this will increase runtime.

 Hash table size can range from *20* to *32*.
 Value specifies size exponent.
 Size 20 means, that the hash table can discern 2^20